Updated July 2021 (COVID-19 related benefits updated April 2021)

 FUNERAL & CREMATION BENEFITS

 Dignity Memorial is a consortium of funeral, cremation and cemetery providers across the United States and Canada.
 They have a Public Servants Program for first responders and emergency services workers.
 Dignity provides these services, at no cost, for career and volunteer firefighters who are killed in the line of duty.
+Also provides “extended counseling” to the grieving family.
 There is a location finder per state on the website, and funeral directors are encouraged to contact Dignity regarding the first responder program.

 Broadview, IL 50155